sreachtools/sreachtools.github.io/README.md

 We use Github pages and Jekyll to power the documentation website for [SReachTools](https://unm-hscl.github.io/SReachTools/).

-## Regenerate website
+## Regenerate website (deprecated)

-1. When cloning the repository, make sure to do `git submodule update --init` to download the website at `sreachtools.github.io` into the `_site` folder.
+1. Perform `srtinit` on your local copy of `SReachTools`
+1. Clone the repository `sreachtools.github.io` to your local machine as `SReachTools-website`.
-1. Run docs2md to update the documentation folder.
+1. Run the script `SReachTools-website/docs2md.m`.
-    - By default, the website is assumed to be a child (titled `SReachTools-website`) of the parent folder of `srtinit --rootpath`.
-    - For example, if `srtinit --rootpath` returns `/myworkspace/SReachTools/`, then the website folder must be at `/myworkspace/SReachTools-website/`.
-    - Specify the path to the website folder as an argument, if this not the case.
-1. Change directory into the `_site` folder, which now has the updated website.
-1. Push the changes to the repository.
+1. Commit the changes in `_docs/src` for github pages to render.

 ## Installation for Ubuntu